SAP-samples/codejam-cap-llm/exercises/04-define-db-schema/README.md

 ## Summary

-At this point, you have learned how to define a database schema using CDS, how to build and deploy database artifacts, and how you can use the hana-cli to inspect your database tables.
+At this point, you have learned how to define a database schema using CDS, and how to build and deploy database artifacts.

 ### Questions for Discussion